Niroop8305/InnovateFund/README.md

 **Explore:**

-- Γ£ô Create and manage innovative project ideas
+- ✓ Create and manage innovative project ideas
-- Γ£ô Set milestones and track funding progress
+- ✓ Set milestones and track funding progress
-- Γ£ô Use AI assistant to refine your pitch
+- ✓ Use AI assistant to refine your pitch
-- Γ£ô Receive notifications when investors show interest
+- ✓ Receive notifications when investors show interest
-- Γ£ô Chat with potential investors
+- ✓ Chat with potential investors
-- Γ£ô View your reputation score and impact metrics
+- ✓ View your reputation score and impact metrics

 ### Investor Account